Watts College of Public Service and Community Solutions

-The Watts College of Public Service & Community Solutions (formerly the College of Public Programs) is one of the 24 independent school units of Arizona State University.
+The Watts College of Public Service and Community Solutions (formerly the College of Public Programs) is one of the 24 school units of Arizona State University.
 It is located at ASU's Downtown Phoenix Campus in Arizona.
 Founded in 1979, the college awards bachelors, masters, and doctoral degrees and is organized into four schools and 17 research centers.
 The programs are divided amongst the School of Social Work, the School of Criminology and Criminal Justice, the School of Public Affairs and the School of Community Resources and Development.

 History

 The College of Public Programs was founded at Arizona State University's Tempe campus on April 21, 1979.
 The college's establishment was part of the university's reorganization of several departments within other colleges.
 Effective July 1, 1979, the College of Public Programs housed five academic units: